 Each type of PPE is engineered to protect workers against occupational hazards.
 Safety glasses protect a worker’s eyes from contact by objects and debris.
 Wraparound goggles provide side protection and some designs will reduce liquid and vapor penetration.
-Laboratory coats, FR apparel, and secondary disposable FR wear offer protection against chemical spills, splashes and arc flash hazards.
-However, the correct fabric and materials must be selected, as not all apparel meets proper repellency and flame test standards.
+Laboratory coats, FR/AR apparel, and secondary disposable FR garments may offer protection against chemical spills, splashes and arc flash hazards.
+However, the correct fabric and materials must be selected, as not all apparel meets proper repellency and flame resistance standards.

 Gloves should be selected carefully for the types of hazards present of the job.
-Cut-resistant gloves are needed around sharp machinery, while chemical-resistant gloves are needed for lab and some manufacturing work.
+Cut-resistant gloves are needed around sharp objects, while chemical-resistant gloves may be needed for lab and manufacturing applications.

 This training program should also include how to inspect equipment and when new PPE should be requested.
 Checklists should be made available to supervisors and one or more individuals assigned to maintain training records and assurance programs.

-Check out the manufacturer of the product and what compliance ratings the equipment is designed to meet.
+Check out the manufacturer of the product and what compliance ratings the PPE is designed to meet.
 Just because an item is fire resistant does not mean that it is appropriate in the workplace.
 Additionally, read the labels for contents.
-Fabrics designed to protect against a chemical spill are not always the same as those designed to protect against flame.
+Fabrics designed to protect against a chemical hazard are not always the same as those designed to protect against flammable chemical hazards.

 Many disposable garments claim to meet NFPA standards but offer little protection to repel hazardous and non-hazardous chemicals as well as melt when exposed to flame.
 The items you choose for PPE must meet the hazards of your workplace.

 Like most equipment, PPE will wear out over time.
 Many items have expiration dates and must be removed from service after this date.
-A hard hat should been in use for no longer than five years and date it is first placed is service should be recorded inside the hat.
+A hard hat should be in use for no longer than five years and the date it is first placed ins service should be recorded inside the hat.
 Some PPE items are required to be replaced after an incident or if it becomes soiled to ensure protection for the wearer is not compromised.